SoonBanned/NewerOldCordCustom/README.md

 # NewerOldCord

 **A personal project to bring back the previous Discord UI.**
-_NewerOldCordCustom is a fork of [NewerOldCord](https://github.com/FrCynda/NewerOldCord), revamped to look more like the Discord interface that was just replaced — keeping the classic layout, but updating the visuals to feel more in line with recent design and personnal adjustments._
+_NewerOldCordCustom is a fork of [NewerOldCordCustom](https://raw.githubusercontent.com/SoonBanned/NewerOldCordCustom), revamped to look more like the Discord interface that was just replaced — keeping the classic layout, but updating the visuals to feel more in line with recent design and personnal adjustments._

+_A lot of the modification we're made to make BetterFolders works and not break anything, and PlainIconFolder work too._

 ---